Table of Contents

 A grassland, in geographical terms, is a type of ecosystem characterized by open spaces covered primarily with various types of grasses and other non-woody plants.
 Unlike forests, which are dominated by trees, grasslands have a more open landscape with scattered trees or no trees at all.
 The vegetation in grasslands is adapted to thrive in areas with moderate rainfall and seasonal variations.
 The soil in grasslands is usually fertile, which supports the growth of different types of grasses and plants.

-List of Types of Grasslands in the World
+List of Grasslands in the World

 Types of Grasslands in the World | ||||